Two people walking and talking on the street.

 • You might feel like you have to “code-switch” (express yourself in different ways depending on the setting).

-• You might experience discrimination tied to your cultural identity, such as racism.
+• You might experience discrimination tied to your cultural identity, like racism or Islamophobia.

-• If your culture is misrepresented in the media, it can make you feel like it is ‘inferior’ to UK culture.
+• If your culture is misrepresented in the media, it can make you feel like it’s ‘inferior’ to UK culture.
 It can also lead to discrimination, stereotyping and racism.

 • Different cultures view and understand mental health in different ways, and you might come from a culture where mental health is not talked about openly, or is not understood in the same way it is in the UK.
 This can feel confusing and make it hard to talk about what you’re feeling with friends and family.